shivamMg/showcase-projects/README.md

 ### Deploy on Openshift

-Uncomment the following line in `server.go`:
+You are going to need the [OpenShift Go Cartridge](https://github.com/smarterclayton/openshift-go-cart).
+All necessary instructions are provided in its README.

+OpenShift allocates an IP and Port for you application.
+Uncomment the following line in `server.go` to listen to that IP and Port, and remove other declaration of `bind` variable.

 ```go
 bind := fmt.Sprintf("%s:%s", os.Getenv("OPENSHIFT_GO_IP"), os.Getenv("OPENSHIFT_GO_PORT"))